BabylonJS/Documentation/content/How_To/WebXR/WebXR_Features_Manager.md

 xrHitTest1.attach();
 ```

 Enabling a feature will attach it automatically when an XR session starts.
-If you want to only enable but not attach a feature (so you have full control of when it starts working), set the `attachIfPossible` variable to false (defaults to true):
+If you want to only enable but not attach a feature (so you have full control of when it starts working), set the `attachIfPossible` argument to `false` (defaults to `true`):

 ``` javascript
 // get the features manager